floragunncom/search-guard-docs/_content/_docs_kibana/kibana_multitenancy.md

 ### Kibana: Setting preferred / default tenants

 #### For FLX v2.0.0 and higher
-As of Search Guard FLX v2.0.0, the multi tenancy configuration has been removed from the Kibana plugin.
+As of Search Guard FLX v2.0.0, the Multi-Tenancy configuration has been removed from the Kibana plugin.
-Instead, multi tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.
+Instead, Multi-Tenancy is configured in the Elasticsearch plugin, as described in the [Elasticsearch: Configuration section](#elasticsearch-configuration) above.

 #### For versions prior to FLX v2.0.0